-Tonight:

-Make sure you can access the Ed discussion board.
+Tonight: Make sure you can access the Ed discussion board.
 If you can't, send an email to Robbie.

-Make sure you can access Gradescope, and do the concept check by Friday.
+Make sure you can access Gradescope, and do the concept check (due date is Monday, but we encourage you to check by Friday).
 If you can't, make a private post on Ed.